chrisanag1985/Zeek-Passive-Hostname-Detection/README.md

 Options:

-You can change the boolean option `entities_store_persistency` (default = F) in you want to save the entities in an sqlite for persistency.
+You can change the option `entities_store_persistency` (default = Broker::MEMORY) in you want to save the entities in an sqlite for persistency.
+Legit values are `Broker::MEMORY` or `Broker::SQLITE`.

 ## TODO